 But I don't want to repeat myself here.
 So rather than wade into the tale of why I felt I needed to ditch the diet and liberate myself from the chains of calorie counting, weighing scale obsession, carb-cutting and so forth, you can read all about it on the former 'About page' of Chocolate and Beyond.

 Yes.
 I have a 'former' about page.
 That's because things have changed tremendously for me since I began this site.
 And it's time for a different direction, with a fresh outlook and a bit of funkiness thrown in.
 That funkiness is going to come in the form of veganism, because at the beginning of January 2012, I decided to 'turn into' a vegan, for ethical reasons.
+Which are the only reasons you'd be vegan (as opposed to a plant-based eater, who might go without animal produce for health reasons).

 Aha.
 You heard.
 A VEGAN.
 You know, one of those weird people who has to sift through moss to find their nutrients, and wears t-shirts that say "I ❤ Tofu"?
 Or not, as the case may be.